aongthekop/jawbone/README.md

 You can now consume this JSON data in your javascript to filter it with crossfilter and illustrate it with D3.

+#### Shortcut
+If you want to avoid the whole business of setting up PHP, creating a database or using R to prepare your files, there is a pre-prepared data file called "data/HQ_MSPB/testdata.json".

+This will avoid having to use the CDC Zip-FIPS cross walk files etc.